A few sleepy options

-Angkor's beautiful temples are becoming ever more crowded as more tourists flock to see these beauties, especially the big three of Angkor Wat, Bayon, and Ta Prohm.
-But the Angkor Archaeological Park is littered with dozens (actually hundreds) of temples that are not on the hordes’ itineraries, where you can take time, and space, to wander, appreciate and enjoy the handiwork of the Khmer Empire.
+The Angkor Archaeological Park is littered with hundreds of temples that are not on the hordes’ itineraries, where you can take time, and space, to wander, appreciate and enjoy the handiwork of the Khmer Empire—without huge crowds.
 Here are a few.

 Three of them are Preah Palilay, Ta Nei and Banteay Samre, each unique in their own way and each worthy of a visit.
 Banteay Samre is the furthest away, past the gorgeous, jungle villages that line the road running east from East Mebon.
 The small temple has been beautifully restored, though its remote location means that it has unfortunately suffered from extensive looting.